 What Are The Treatment Options For Congenital Hypothyroidism?

 As soon as hypothyroidism is confirmed, thyroxine replacement therapy should be started.
 The dose given is 8-10 mcg/kg/day.
 The tablet is crushed and mixed with a few milk drops.
 It is then given to the infant just before the feed.
-The therapy should not be given with iron or calcium supplement as this may reduce the absorption of thyroxine.
+The therapy should not be given with iron or calcium supplements as this may reduce the absorption of thyroxine.

 What Are The Follow-up Guidelines For Congenital Hypothyroidism?